chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 -----------------------------------------------------
 .. tag knife_bootstrap_no_validator

 The ORGANIZATION-validator.pem is typically added to the .chef directory on the workstation.
-When a node is bootstrapped from that workstation, the ORGANIZATION-validator.pem is used to authenticate the newly-created node to the Chef server during the initial chef-client run.
-Starting with Chef client 12.1, it is possible to bootstrap a node using the USER.pem file instead of the ORGANIZATION-validator.pem file.
+When a node is bootstrapped from that workstation, the ORGANIZATION-validator.pem is used to authenticate the newly-created node to the Chef Infra Server during the initial Chef Infra Client run.
+Starting with Chef Client 12.1, it is possible to bootstrap a node using the USER.pem file instead of the ORGANIZATION-validator.pem file.
 This is known as a "validatorless bootstrap".

 To create a node via the USER.pem file, simply delete the ORGANIZATION-validator.pem file on the workstation.
 For example: